 most links, even low-value links, still help your rankings.
 So, if you start removing absolutely every questionable link, you could be throwing out a lot of SEO babies out with that polluted bathwater.

 Further on in the above article, Dr. Pete mentions really you shouldn’t be doing a major hack job on your links.
 That’s the bottom line.
 What you do need to do is check those sites in your list out, and figure out if you even need to do anything at all.
-Mostly, the Google disavow tool was meant to be used IF your site had been hurt by the panda update, lost a lot of traffic all of a sudden, or you hired a very bad SEO person (there are so many of these, it makes my eyes water) or some other scenario similar to these examples.
+Mostly, the Google disavow tool was meant to be used IF your site had been hurt by the Panda update, lost a lot of traffic all of a sudden, or you hired a very bad SEO person (there are so many of these, it makes my eyes water) or some other scenario similar to these examples.
 If these scenarios do apply to you then you should read another of Dr. Pete’s articles 6 Ways to Recover from Bad Links, here he gives you ways to combat bad links besides just the Google disavow tool.

-Even if none of the examples I gave have happen to you, you should still check out your links once in awhile.
-Oh there’s that groan again, I heard it.
+Even if none of the examples I gave have happened to you, you should still check out your links once in awhile.
+Oh, there’s that groan again, I heard it.
 You’re over there thinking “But why, I didn’t do anything or have anything happen to me?”.
 Here’s the answer my friend, when I did my check guess what I found linked to us?
 Come on guess.
 Yep…porn!
 One site I went to check on had this little box that popped up in the lower right corner with porn images in it.
 How’s that for a reason to check?
 Not enough for you?
 How about I think one or 2 of the sites I visited highjacked my IE browser?
 Which forced me to delete all history and start again (I’m still not sure I got rid of everything).
 Do you want your customers to know that porn or some virus site is linked to you?
 I think not!

 I still question some of the sites on my list and I am unsure what to do with them.
 While I may think they are spammy, useless directories, I’m not sure others feel the same.
 Some of them have some really high page ranks too!
-In the end I have requested that we get rid of 22 sites linked to us out of the 243 sites I looked at.
-I don’t think that’s to bad of a hack job.
+In the end, I have requested that we get rid of 22 sites linked to us out of the 243 sites I looked at.
+I don’t think that’s too bad of a hack job.